 Jabal Al-Nour (Mountain of the Light)

 A major site for the pilgrims and one of the main rituals of the major pilgrimage.
-Muslims throw stones in the area of Jamarat on the plain of Mina symbolizing the trials experienced by Prophet Abraham (Peace Be Upon Him) while he decided whether to sacrifice his son as demanded by Allah (The Sacred and The Mighty)
+Muslims throw stones in the area of Jamarat on the plain of Mina symbolizing the trials experienced by Prophet Abraham (Peace Be Upon Him) while he decided whether to sacrifice his son as demanded by Allah (The Sacred and The Mighty).

-This is the mountain where the cave in which Prophet Muhammad (Peace Be Upon Him) and his honorable companion Abu Bakr Al-Siddiq (Peace Be Upon Him) hid from the people of Makkah who were idol worshippers back then when they were persecuting the Prophet before he finally migrates to Madinah (used to be named Yathrib back then).
+This is the mountain where the cave in which Prophet Muhammad (Peace Be Upon Him) and his honorable companion Abu Bakr Al-Siddiq (Peace Be Upon Him) hid from the people of Makkah who were idol worshippers back then when they were persecuting the Prophet before he finally migrated to Madinah (used to be named Yathrib back then).

 One of the oldest buildings in Makkah and an ideal representative for the traditional architectural design with its unique Islamic motifs.
-It’s located in the Al-Maabda quarter on Al-Abtah Street.
+It’s located in Al-Maabda quarter on Al-Abtah Street.

 Khozam is the area around what has been adopted for the palace of King Abdul Aziz.
 It's located in the An-Nuzlah Al-Yamaniyyah quarters of Makkah.
-Qasr Khozam is the King Abdul Aziz palace, which was built over 80 years ago by using stones brought from the west coast of the kingdom.
+Qasr Khozam is King Abdul Aziz palace, which was built over 80 years ago by using stones brought from the west coast of the kingdom.
 Part of the palace has been converted into a museum of archaeology and ethnology.